By MuyJingo 149 Comments

 This has been on my mind to write for some time.
-At least since an article on the site gave a win to Cap alleging Cap had a physical edge in terms of combat over Batman - something I think is nonsense.
+At least since an article on the site gave had Cap draw with Batman alleging Cap had a physical edge in terms of combat over Batman - something I think is nonsense since Batman would have won had they been rightfully declared equal phsyically.
 While debating this issue, I learned a lot although my opinion did not waver.

 It seems a lot of Cap fans are terribly vocal and tend to cherry-pick a few inconsistent and/or silver age feats to justify this stance, which is why I didn’t feel the argument of Cap being enhanced or greater had much merit.
 If a modern character is superhuman, there should be a wide array of feats and showings to showcasing this.
 It shouldn’t be necessary to always go back to the same few sometimes ambiguous feats to make a case.

 As such, I thought I would collect those feats and show equivalent Batman feats to disprove this notion.
 Instead of getting mixed up in labels, it’s easier to show that Steve Rodgers does not surpass (and perhaps even falls behind) the abilities of DC’s most famous peak human by showing them having equivalent feats, although certain vocal Cap fans will try to invalidate them in hilarious ways.